santileortiz/keyboard_layout/README.md

 for complex languages that used ibus but compromising a lot of these xkb options (which some times can even conflict with each other).
 This angered users greatly because they couldn't easily change their layouts as they did before.
-This was solved but most solutions I've come accross seem quite hacky, and I think we need a more drastic approach.
+This was solved but most solutions I've come across seem quite hacky, and I think we need a more drastic approach.

 Currently the work flow for anyone trying to type in another language is: